nlina-0/portfolio-2024/README.md

 1. Navigation Bar
 2. Main element - contains the introduction
 3. The footer - contains job title and social media links.

+All sections in the home page are combined to take up 100% of viewport height.
+Since the main purpose of this page is to introduce myself, the introduction takes up majority of the screen space.
+The footer contains job titles and social media links represented as circles.

 #### Home page - Mobile (mockup)